Transport in Keihanshin: Rail Ridership

-Following table lists annual ridership in millions of passengers a year, average daily in parenthesis.
+Following table lists annual ridership in millions of passengers a year, average daily in parentheses.

 Note above table does not yet include figures for Kobe Municipal Subway, Kitakyu, Kobe New Transit, Kobe Rapid, Noseden, or Shintetsu.

 Buses

 There are numerous private and public bus companies with hundreds of routes throughout the region.
 Most bus routes complement existing rail service to form an effective intermodal transit network.

 Taxis

 Taxis also serve a similar role to buses, supplementing the rail system, especially after midnight when most rail lines cease to operate.
 Persons moving around the city on business often chose taxis for convenience, as do people setting out in small groups.

 Roads

 National, prefectural, and local roads crisscross the region.